-- iv.
-Suicide and Substance Use Disorder Target Mental Health and Substance Abuse-related Emergency Department Visits.
-The State must reduce the rate of growth of emergency department (ED) visits with a primary diagnosis of mental health or substance abuse condition across payers in Vermont hospitals to 5% in PYs 1 and 2, 4% in PYs 3 and 4, and 3% in PYs 5 and 6 and, if applicable, PY7, using 2016-2017 growth as a baseline. - Calculation methodology.
-The State's performance for any given Performance Year will be measured using Vermont Department of Health's hospital discharge data and counting the number of ED visits at Vermont hospitals with a primary diagnosis of mental health or substance abuse condition. - 2) CMS may determine that the State is not on track to meet this milestone if, from Performance Year to Performance Year, the State increases the rate of growth of ED visits due to mental health and substance abuse across payers.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such increase as compared to the preceding Performance Year will not be considered in determining a Triggering Event. - v.
-Chronic Conditions Target -Diabetes, Hypertension, and Multiple Chronic Conditions.
-The State must achieve at least between the 70th and 80th percentile, as compared to national Medicare performance, for each of diabetes, hypertension, and multiple chronic condition morbidity of VMA ACO aligned Medicare beneficiaries.
-Each measure will be calculated and reported separately. - Calculation methodology.
-The State's performance for any given Performance Year will be measured using the Quality Payment Program quality measures Quality ID # 001: "Diabetes: Hemoglobin A1c Poor Control", Quality ID #236: "Controlling High Blood Pressure", and Quality ID #479: "All-cause Unplanned Admissions for Patients with Multiple Chronic Conditions".
-The target for each measure will be at least between 70th and 80th percentiles using Quality Payment Program quality measure benchmarks based on the comparison to the national Medicare performance percentile information. - 2) CMS may determine that the State is not on track to meet these targets if, from Performance Year to Performance Year, the State decreases its percentile.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such decrease as compared to the preceding Performance Year will not be considered in determining a Triggering Event.
+- 2) CMS may determine that the State is not on track to meet this target if, cumulatively across Performance Year 1 and Performance Year 2, the State decreases this rate.
+For Performance Year 3 through Performance Year 5, CMS may determine that the State is not on track to meet this target if the difference between the State's performance for a Performance Year and the target does not decrease by an amount equal to the following percentages of the difference between Vermont's 2016 (baseline year) rate of follow-up after discharge from the emergency department and the target rate: at least 30 percent by the end of Performance Year 3; at least 65 percent by the end of Performance Year 5. - iv.
+Suicide and Substance Use Disorder Target Mental Health and Substance Abuserelated Emergency Department Visits.
+The State must reduce the rate of growth of emergency department (ED) visits with a primary diagnosis of mental health or substance abuse condition across payers in Vermont hospitals, using 2016 as a baseline.
+Vermont and CMS shall establish a target by June 30, 2017. - Calculation methodology.
+The State's performance for any given Performance Year will be measured using Vermont Department of Health's hospital discharge data and counting the number of ED visits at Vermont hospitals with a primary diagnosis of mental health or substance abuse condition. - 2) CMS may determine that the State is not on track to meet this milestone if, cumulatively across Performance Year 1 and Performance Year 2, the State increases the rate of growth of ED visits due to mental health and substance abuse across payers.
+For Performance Year 3 through Performance Year 5, CMS may determine that the State is not on track to meet this target if the difference between the State's performance for a Performance Year and the target does not decrease by an amount equal to the following percentages of the difference between the growth rate in ED visits with a primary diagnosis of mental health or substance abuse condition growth rate and the target growth rate: at least 30 percent by the end of Performance Year 3; at least 65 percent by the end of Performance Year 4; or at least 100 percent by the end of Performance Year 5. - v.
+Chronic Conditions Target Composite of Diabetes, Hypertension, and Multiple Chronic Conditions.
+The State must achieve the 75th percentile, as compared to national Medicare performance, for a composite measure comprising of diabetes, hypertension, and multiple chronic condition morbidity of VMA ACO or Modified Next Generation ACOaligned Vermont Medicare Beneficiaries. - Calculation methodology.
+The State's performance for any given Performance Year will be measured using the Medicare Shared Savings Program quality measures ACO 27 ("Diabetes: Hemoglobin A1c Poor Control"), ACO 28 ("Controlling High Blood Pressure"), and ACO 38 ("All-cause Unplanned Admissions for Patients with